circulosmeos/gztool/README.md

 Please, **note that STDOUT is used for data extraction** with `-bcdtT` modifiers.

+Please, note that `-c` and `-d` options are *utilities* to manage raw-zlib data, they're not intended to compress nor decompress gzip data. `gztool` actually cannot by itself compress data.
+Decompression is obtained with `-b #` (so `b0` to decompress all the gzip file).

 When using `S` (*Supervise*), the gzipped file may not yet exist when the command is executed, but it will wait patiently for its creation.